 Drawing from 4,000 photographs held within the Port Phillip City Collection, and in addition to creating his own photographs, artist and curator Ross Coulter re-imagines what democracy looks like, from the past and into the future.

-Latrobe Regional Gallery - Morwell LinkMap A Country Practice Janina Green 24 January to 24 September 2026 A Country Practice brings new life to Janina Green’s seminal artist book – of the same title – A Country Practice, animating its pages into an immersive photographic installation that unfolds in chapters—much like the lived passages it draws from.
+Latrobe Regional Gallery - Morwell LinkMap A Country Practice Janina Green to 24 September 2026 A Country Practice brings new life to Janina Green’s seminal artist book – of the same title – A Country Practice, animating its pages into an immersive photographic installation that unfolds in chapters—much like the lived passages it draws from.
 Each section invites viewers into the shifting terrains of memory, migration, and belonging, tracing the contours of a life shaped by arrival, adaptation, and the quiet persistence of looking back.

 WESTERN MELBOURNE/GEELONG

-Focal Point Boutique Gallery LinkMap (Entry on Little Malop St) Last Light on Victoria Dock Bill Mcauley tba Photographs of the iconic Docklands piers now gone forever.
+Focal Point Boutique Gallery - Geelong LinkMap (Entry on Little Malop St) Last Light on Victoria Dock Bill Mcauley tba Photographs of the iconic Docklands piers now gone forever.
 These images are part of the book Last Light On Victoria Dock, which is also available.

 NORTH OF MELBOURNE